FunkySphere/ToDoer-ASP-dotNET-MVC-ToDos-Manager/README.md

 # ToDoer - ASP.NET MVC ToDos Manager
 <h3>ToDoer is a customizable task based organizational tool built with ASP.NET using Model-View-Controller architecture pattern.</h3>
 Application uses CRUD operations in collaboration with a MSSQL database to track and manage your tasks in an efficient manner.
-You are able to create, delete, update, archive, restore, filter through and check-off tasks with customizable deadlines, tags etc.
+You are able to create, delete, update, archive, restore, filter and search through your tasks with customizable deadlines, tags etc.
 <hr>
 <h3>Screenshots:</h3>
 <img src="https://user-images.githubusercontent.com/89979928/203768081-88786ef7-f87e-4f47-a008-9fcf32039997.png" alt="Home page">